 CSSZ goals are to maintain the estate’s 650 jobs, add new workspace and affordable housing, and directly involve the community throughout.
 Current jobs are in food production, plumbing supplies, specialist photography, cleaning, council services, [adjacent] vehicle repair and more – not the glam tech/creative stuff that’s in the limelight, but decent-paying, steady, skilled work that serves London and is tied to the central location of these businesses.

 LB Camden, which owns the freehold under the industrial estate, is reviewing area options.
 The proposal is also timely given the sharpening focus on mixing affordable workspace, light industry and housing in the run-up to the next London Plan iteration.
 If it stacks up, the CSSZ could be an early case study for combining housing and industrial uses.

-There’s more on the CSSZ proposal here.
-For now, thanks to Empathy Walks for a fascinating afternoon; we look forward to their next venture!
-If there’s a project or area you think would help FoL’s network get the job done, drop us a line at email@example.com.
+Thanks to Empathy Walks for a fascinating afternoon; we look forward to their next venture!
+If there’s a project or area you think would help FoL’s network get the job done, drop us a line at firstname.lastname@example.org.

 Check here for the latest on Future of London’s 2017 Placemaking programme of public events, field trips, write-ups and the Alan Cherry Placemaking Award (including the new ‘One to Watch’ category for next-wave leaders!).